-We put together this guide to help you protect your business and your consumer data.
+We put together this guide to help you protect your business and consumer data.
 You can do this by implementing some e-commerce fraud prevention protocols.
-To really understand how it works, let’s examine what fraud is, how it happens, and what companies can do to mitigate their risk.
+To understand how it works, let’s examine what fraud is, how it happens, and what companies can do to mitigate their risk.

 eCommerce Fraud Protection Table of Contents